Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - A template for the root volume of the instance(for example an Operating System, an app server, and apps)
     - Launch permissions that control which AWS accounts can use the AMI to launch the instance
     - A block device mapping that specifies the volumes to attach to the instance when it’s launched
-- AMIs are regional, you can only launch an AMI from the region in which it is stored.
+- **AMIs are regional**, you can only launch an AMI from the region in which it is stored.
 - However you can copy AMI’s to other regions using the console,command line or the Amazon EC2 API

 [Back to Table of Contents](#toc)